Sukhothai script: Characteristics

 The Sukhothai script was written from left to right.
 The script did not employ wordspacing, capitalization or full stops at the end of sentences.
 The script had 39 consonant symbols.
 The Sukhothai script introduced four innovations compared to the Khmer script.
 The first innovation is the introduction of several new letters to accommodate Tai phonemic contrasts not made by the Khmer script.
 These include /e/ and /ae/, /pʰ/ and /f/, and /kʰ/ and /x/.
 The new letters were created by modifying letters used for similar sounds, by adding for example tails or indentations to the letters.
 The Sukhothai script is considered to be the first script in the world that introduced tone markers to indicate distinctive tones, which are lacking in the Mon-Khmer (Austroasiatic languages) and Indo-Aryan languages that used scripts ancestral to Sukhothai.
 Another addition were consonant clusters that were written horizontally and contiguously on one line, rather than writing the second consonant below the first one.
-Finally, the script wrote vowel marks on the main line, however this innovation fell out of use not long after.
-By the fifteenth century, several vowel diacritics were added to the earlier Sukhothai script as found in the Ram Khamhaeng inscription, in order to write all vowels, some of which were treated as inherent vowels in the earlier script, with distinct signs.